TeamViewer: macOS Client Setup

 Choose an embedded TeamViewer Fileset:

-Note that you only need one of the below, but we may offer several versions in case you need an older version.
+Note that only one of the below is required, but more than one version may be offered in case an older version is needed.

 Fileset Contents: